Justin Williams: Los Angeles Kings (2009–2015)

 On March 4, 2009, Williams was traded to the Los Angeles Kings in exchange for Patrick O'Sullivan and the Calgary Flames' second-round draft pick.

 On February 28, 2011, Williams signed a new four-year, $14.6 million contract with Los Angeles.
 He scored 15 points in the 2012 playoffs, helping the Kings win their first Stanley Cup.

 During the 2012–13 season, Williams scored 11 goals with 22 assists, as the defending Stanley Cup champion Kings would make another deep playoff run before ultimately falling in five games to the Presidents' Trophy-winning and eventual Stanley Cup champion Chicago Blackhawks in the Western Conference Finals of the 2013 playoffs.

 Williams won the Conn Smythe Trophy as the most valuable player in the 2014 playoffs, where he won his third Stanley Cup and second with the Kings.
-He scored nine goals and 15 assists during the playoffs, including the game-winning goal in Game 1 the Finals against the New York Rangers, and the Kings' first in the 3–2 comeback in Game 5 to win the Cup.
-Williams also had points in all three Game 7 matches the Kings had en route to the Finals.
+He scored nine goals and 15 assists during the playoffs, including the game-winning goal in game one of the Final against the New York Rangers, and the Kings' first in the 3–2 comeback in game five to win the Cup.
+Williams also had points in all three game seven matches the Kings had en route to the Final.